 Pro tip: To flatten a cake with a small crown, put a plate on top of it immediately after you take it from the oven.
 Push the plate down gently.

 Line your pan with parchment paper to ensure that the cake will come out of the pan easily.
-Learn how to prep your cake pan, here.
+Learn how to grease your cake pan.

 To apply nuts, sprinkles or coconut to the sides of a cake, hold the cake over a pan and gently pat the nuts, etc. onto the sides with your hand.

 5. Plot Out Your Message